 It’s critical to evaluate the ideal place where people get into the buyer’s journey and complete their purchase.

-Whether you are doing digital marketing or integrating with the traditional methods, it’s difficult to find where people get attracted towards you.
+Whether you are doing digital marketing or integrating with the traditional methods, it’s challenging to find where people get attracted towards you.

-Actually, the buying process consists of three elements: preview, review & buy.
-The time taken for every element may differ individually and for a situation in your favor, it must be optimum (around 24 hours).
+The buying process consists of three elements: preview, review & buy.
+The time taken for every element may differ individually, and for a situation in your favor, it must be optimum (around 24 hours).

 The digital is the best place for the first two elements where buying can be either online or through offline modes depending on product or service.

-The above four Ps are commonly used in the marketing field but the most important factor to be studied to drive the conversions or sales is the psychology or human behavior.
+The above four Ps are commonly used in the marketing field, but the most critical elements to drive conversions or sales.

 You can get some of the insights of the market by using the tools like keyword research tools, online surveys, case-studies, and analytics tools, etc. but it may become expensive if you fail to pick a right direction.